kochd/opsi-postgres/README.md

 ### Configure
 * Change pgsql.conf to match your database, user and password
-* Chnage /etc/opsi/backendManager/dispatch.conf to your need ( e.g replace file or mysql by pgsql )
+* Change /etc/opsi/backendManager/dispatch.conf to your need ( e.g replace file or mysql by pgsql )

 ### Initialize
 * Use opsi-setup --init-current-config to initial the change